 In a nutshell, influencer marketing in the food industry fosters the same elements that make content viral.
 Mouth-watering visuals, a sense of authenticity, and a close-knit community – these elements native to influencers’ accounts coincide with key ingredients that food and beverage brands need in order to grow prominent.

-Along the following lines, take the time to observe how compatible food brands and influencers are in real life.
+Along the following lines, take the time to observe how compatible food brands and influencer marketing are in real life.
 You’re also in for a breakdown of strategies on how to maximize the potential of your social media partners.

-1. Influencer Marketing and the Food Industry – a Match Made in a Michelin 3-Star Kitchen
+1. Influencer Marketing and the Food Industry – a Match Made in a 3 Michelin Stars Kitchen

 Social media has turned into a source of shopping inspiration.
 What happens is that social users are following friends and famous users rather than brands.
 This way, it’s easy for them to observe how modern lifestyles are taking shape.

 In other words, consumers are not turning to social platforms to see what is new in terms of brand offerings.
-Instead, they are consuming social content to stay connected and find out how people they look up to build their lifestyles.
+Instead, they are consuming social content to stay connected and find out how other people build their lifestyles.

 Since we’ve established that the food industry is extremely visual, it organically gains the upper hand in social media.
 Pictures deliver a message faster than a caption can.